|Things to Do|

 GETTING AROUND CREX

 One of the reasons Crex is popular is because of the excellent access it provides visitors.
-More than forty miles of township roads wind through the interior of the property.
+More than sixty miles of township roads wind through the interior of the property.
 A few roads are just sand, but most are gravel or paved.
 The gravel and paved roads are well maintained and suitable for all passenger vehicles.
 The sandy roads may be impassable for short periods in spring and during wet weather.

 There are also several miles of trails open to licensed vehicles.
 These trails are marked by routed signs.
 Most are two-rut, sand trails which end at parking lots.
 Use caution on trails, they are narrow and may be muddy and rutted.
 Trails that are not specifically marked as trails are not open to vehicles, even if they are not marked closed.
 Some of them are fire breaks, some are simply hunter walking trails.
 You are responsible for knowing which trails are driveable and which are not.
 You may be fined for driving on un-marked trails, even if it appears that others have driven the trails before you.
 Check with the Visitor Center if you are unsure.